flutter/cocoon/CI_YAML.md

 # run_if: List of path regexes that can trigger this target on presubmit.
 #         If none are passed, it will evaluare run_if_not.
 If both are empty the target
 #         will always run in presubmit.
-# run_if_not: List of path regexes.
-The target will be run only if the files changed
+# run_if_not: List of path regexes used to filter out presubmit targets.
+The target will
-#         do not match any paths in this list.
+#         be run only if the files changed do not match any paths in this list.
+If run_if
+#         is provided and not empty run_if_not will be ignored.
 # enabled_branches: List of strings of branches this target can run on.
 #                   This overrides the global enabled_branches.
 # properties: A map of string, string.
 Values are parsed to their closest data model.